avapolzin/albumpl/README.md

 12. __CopperBlue__ inspired by Sugar - _Copper Blue_
 ![CopperBlue_summary](https://user-images.githubusercontent.com/29441772/201571093-3252c671-ec01-416e-b0b2-0fb5be0d1e89.png)

+There are also a handful of alternative colormaps included in `albumpl`, which are not the default colormap associated with a particular palette, but can be accessed individually in the same way as any other colormap.

+These standalone colormaps are:

 Additional palettes and colormaps will be added moving forward.
 Is there a specific album you want considered for a future palette?
 Please open an issue with the name of the album and artist and an image of the album cover.

 <sup><sub>About the sample images: For sequential colormaps, the sample image is photometric _HST_ data of the dwarf galaxy [COSMOS-dw1](https://ui.adsabs.harvard.edu/abs/2021ApJ...914L..23P/abstract) in F814W.
 The sample image for diverging colormaps is an HI velocity map of the galaxy [M33 from GALFA-HI](https://ui.adsabs.harvard.edu/abs/2009ApJ...703.1486P/abstract). </sub></sup>